shyye008/MZOIBTS/README.md

 twostep.MZOIBTS: This function fits a Marginalized Zero-One-inflated Beta Time Series (MZOIBTS) model.
 It takes in R (default 100), X1, X2, X3, X4, y, and copula as arguments.
 Available copula families are Gaussian, Clayton, Gumbel, Frank, and AMH.

 selection: This selects the optimal change points for a Marginalized Zero-One-inflated Beta Interupted Time Series (MZOIBITS) model.
 It takes in X1, X2, y, and candidates as arguments.

+# mzoib_copula.stan: Stan codes for Bayesian implementation
+# Example.R: an example of using the R and Stan functions for data analysis